telerik/blazor-docs/hybrid-blazor-apps.md

 You must add a `TelerikRootComponent` component as a top-level component in the app to make sure it wraps all the content.
 At the time of writing, custom layouts are not supported, so you can add it to the:

 * `Shared/MainLayout.razor` for MAUI apps

-You must add a `TelerikRootComponent` component as a top-level component in the app to make sure it wraps all the content.
-At the time of writing, custom layouts are not supported, so you can add it to the:

-* `Shared/MainLayout.razor` for MAUI apps
 * `Main.razor` for WPF and WinForms apps

 Make sure that the `TelerikRootComponent` matches the webview viewport.
 You might need to remove the default margin and padding from the body to ensure the content matches the viewport.